-In 2017, she spearheaded “The Barrier Breakers,” a mentorship organization that has been to over thirty schools in Kericho County, offering practical mentorship to students and distributing sanitary pads.
-After the Covid-19 pandemic, she narrowed her focus to “The Second Chances Initiative” that helps teenage mothers go back to school.
-The organization received its first funding from Jumuiya Women Fund in 2022 to guide the teenage mothers.
+Valentine Chepkoech is a 26-year-old GPE youth leader from Kenya.
+She is passionate about transformative leadership, accountability, and governance.
+In 2017, she spearheaded Thebarrierbreakers, a mentorship organization that has been to over thirty schools in Kericho County, offering practical mentorship to students and distributing sanitary pads.
+After the COVID-19 pandemic, she narrowed her focus to The Second Chances Initiative which helps teenage mothers go back to school.

 Gabriella Akyea is a 21-year-old GPE Youth Leader of Ghanaian decent, currently studying a bachelor's degree in communications in the Netherlands.

 She is a spokesperson for Open Up, where she organizes programs about internship discrimination, providing platforms for student interns to engage with the very companies that could help stop discrimination.
 She is also a member of the Faculty of Digital Media and Creative Industries (FDMCI) district council at the Amsterdam University of Applied Sciences (AUAS), the communication group and young district council branch, where she gets the chance to discuss policy within her school faculty.

 Since childhood, Gabriella has witnessed how students could not attend school due to learning challenges and financial constraints.
 This inspired her interest in advocating for access to education.
 As a GPE Youth Leader, Gabriella aims to help to create awareness about education because "every young person has the full right to learn despite their language, income, or origin", she says.